 The Freeport Community Needs Assessment provides a comprehensive understanding of the strengths, weaknesses, opportunities and challenges facing the Freeport community.
 By identifying Freeport’s needs, priorities, and resources, we enable informed decision-making, strategic planning, and resource allocation that can improve the well-being of the community and its residents.
 Our intention is that this assessment and plan helps guide community development, allocate resources effectively, and ensure that services and programs meet the needs of the community in an equitable and sustainable manner.

 The Freeport Community Plan framework includes three overarching priorities to address gun violence in Freeport: 1) Build Trust; 2) Invest in People; and 3) Invest in Place.
-The plan will include a combination of strategies in these three focus areas which will be identified at the Community Stakeholder Compression Planning Session on February 9, 2023.
+The plan is a framework for what our community can focus on and includes a combination of strategies in these three focus areas which were identified at the Community Stakeholder Compression Planning Session on February 9, 2023.
 These focus areas were identified as a result of a comprehensive review and analysis of the primary and secondary data, which included 152 stakeholder interviews and surveys and covered topics including income and poverty, crime, education, health, housing, and more.

 See the complete Needs Assessment here:

-Together, United Way of Northwest Illinois the residents and leaders of Freeport, in partnership with the IAJJC, will embark on a concerted effort to understand the impact that violence and disinvestment have had on Freeport residents in and around the R3 Zones.
-If you are interested in being a part of the community conversations and planning process regarding gun violence prevention, RSVP @ R3 Planning to be included in the community conversations.
+Together, United Way of Northwest Illinois the residents and leaders of Freeport, in partnership with the ICJIA, will embark on a concerted effort to understand the impact that violence and disinvestment have had on Freeport residents in and around the R3 Zones.
+If you are interested in being a part of the community conversations and planning process regarding gun violence prevention, RSVP to be included in the community conversations.